ViyanR/LTCFYP/README.md

 The implementation is based on the concept of Liquid Time-Constant Networks, which are a type of continuous-time recurrent neural network.

-Various adversarial attacks and robustness certification experiments have been run on the models
+Various adversarial attacks and robustness certification experiments have been run on the models.

 ## Getting Started

 ### Prerequisites

-To run this project, you will need run the following
+To run this project, you will need to run the following:

-You can install these libraries using `pip`:

 ```bash
 pip install -r requirements.txt